eth-library/n8n-chat-widget-unlimited-d/README.md

-# n8n Chat Widget for Unlimited D
+# n8n Chat Widget for Unlimited (German language version)

 This is a lightweight, embeddable chat widget that connects to an `n8n` chat webhook endpoint.
 It has been customized by ETH Library for integration into internal services such as **Unlimited D** (Confluence-based).
 The code is based on https://github.com/WayneSimpson/n8n-chatbot-template and is an alternative to the official n8n widget (https://www.npmjs.com/package/@n8n/chat).
 Thanks to Wayne Simpson!